mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

-As a result, the use of compound workspace names helps limit (or even altogether omit) a Terraform project's [input variables](https://developer.hashicorp.com/terraform/language/values/variables), in effect simplifying the project's public interface and thereby making it more reliable in its behavior and more simple to use.
+As a result, the use of compound workspace names helps limit (or even altogether omit) a Terraform project's [input variables](https://developer.hashicorp.com/terraform/language/values/variables), in effect simplifying the project's public interface and thereby making it more reliable in its behavior, more maintainable, and more simple to use.

 In other words, the compound workspace names replace the practice of maintaining -- and properly establishing -- per-`apply` input variables.
 Error-prone and